 It's always best to test out new skin care regimens on your arm before you go in full force on your face as skin can react unpredictably with new products.
 So test the matcha green tea mask on a small patch of your inner arm and make sure your skin reacts well with the ingredients.

 It may sound silly to say this, but DO NOT EAT THE MASK.
 It is going to smell really good, and if you happen to accidentally get some in your mouth you’ll notice that it tastes really good as well ( the honey, mint, green tea is a great flavor combo).
 However, if you use tea tree oil in the mask you CANNOT eat it as tea tree oil is poisonous if swallowed.
 I had to tell Brody this several times to get him to stop licking his own face when we tried out the mask.
-If the smell of the matcha green tea mask is really making your mouth water, you should try our matcha mint chocolate chip cookies ( it's basically all of the same ingredients).
+If the smell of the matcha green tea mask is really making your mouth water, you should try out some of our matcha recipes (they use a lot of the same ingredients).